Aliases for MAP2K3 Gene

 The protein encoded by this gene is a dual specificity protein kinase that belongs to the MAP kinase kinase family.
 This kinase is activated by mitogenic and environmental stress, and participates in the MAP kinase-mediated signaling cascade.
 It phosphorylates and thus activates MAPK14/p38-MAPK.
 This kinase can be activated by insulin, and is necessary for the expression of glucose transporter.
 Expression of RAS oncogene is found to result in the accumulation of the active form of this kinase, which thus leads to the constitutive activation of MAPK14, and confers oncogenic transformation of primary cells.
 The inhibition of this kinase is involved in the pathogenesis of Yersina pseudotuberculosis.
 Multiple alternatively spliced transcript variants that encode distinct isoforms have been reported for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAP2K3 Gene

 MAP2K3 (Mitogen-Activated Protein Kinase Kinase 3) is a Protein Coding gene.
-Among its related pathways are Toll-Like receptor Signaling Pathways and p70S6K Signaling.
+Diseases associated with MAP2K3 include Cerebral Cavernous Malformations-2.
+Among its related pathways are Trk receptor signaling mediated by the MAPK pathway and TRAF Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAP2K2.
+An important paralog of this gene is MAP2K6.